Andybrookes-dev/capstone-project/README.md

 ## 5. Authentication & Roles
 - **Registration/Login:** Custom forms with and immersive styling.
+### ✅ Reservation Form Validation
+The reservation form enforces several business rules to ensure data integrity and a smooth user experience:

+- **Date Validation:**
+  Reservations cannot be made in the past.
+The form checks that the selected date is today or later.

+- **Time Validation:**
+  Reservations are only allowed during service hours (12:00 PM – 10:00 PM).
+Any time outside this range is rejected.

+- **Email Validation:**
+  An email address is required for every reservation.
+The form enforces this with Django’s `EmailField` and custom validation.

+- **Party Size Validation:**
+  Party size must be greater than zero and capped at 50.
+This is enforced with both model validators (`MinValueValidator`, `MaxValueValidator`) and form‑level checks for user‑friendly error messages.

+- **Widgets:**
+  - HTML5 date and time pickers (`type="date"`, `type="time"`) for intuitive input.
+  - A multi‑line textarea for special requests.

+**Result:**
+Users receive clear, friendly error messages when inputs are invalid, while the database remains protected by strict model‑level constraints.

 - **Roles:** Customer (default), Staff/Admin.
 - **Login State Reflection:** Navbar shows login/logout, conditional rendering.
 - **Access Control:** Restricted views based on role.